computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 - Number of contributing faculty: ~5 FTE
 - Number of majors annually: 15-20 majors
 - Does the department offer any graduate programs?
 No
 - Other context: Whitman's computer science major is less than ten years old, first appearing in the catalog for the 2017-18 academic year.
+The existing curriculum was designed to emphasize CS as a rigorous and distinct academic discipline and to be taught by only three full-time faculty on a 3-2 teaching load.

 ## Description of Curricular Innovation

 Our innovation is in an innovation of _process_.
-Whitman College is the first institution to design a computer science curriculum based on the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/) under development by the [SIGCSE Committee on Computing Education in Liberal Arts Colleges](https://computing-in-the-liberal-arts.github.io/).
+Whitman College is the first institution to design a computer science curriculum based on the
+[Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/) under development by the [SIGCSE Committee on Computing Education in Liberal Arts Colleges](https://computing-in-the-liberal-arts.github.io/).

-Whitman's current CS program was designed for the inaugural Computer Science major in the mid-2010's.
+Whitman's current CS program was designed for the inaugural Computer Science major in the mid-2010's, and by the early 2020' it was clear that both the faculty and staff had outgrown the existing curriculum.
-The CS faculty needed to demonstrate that Whitman's fledgling program represented a rigorous academic discipline, but at the same time needed to design a curriculum to be taught by only three full-time faculty on a 3-2 teaching load.
-As such, our curriculum requirements were composed of 10 specifically required courses, adhering closely to the Core Tier-1 and Tier-2 ACM 2013 curricular guidelines, and one elective.
-By the early 2020's, that curriculum felt constraining for both faculty and students.

 We planned our curricular revision around a week-long workshop in the summer of 2024, supported by an internal institutional grant for pedagogical development and facilitated by Andrea Tartaro, a co-author of the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/).
 A core premise of the Workbook is that curriculum design should be closely